kstolzenberg/md.Bd/README.md

+# md.Bd
-# md.Bd uses the Pinterest API to pretty print Pinterest Boards.
-Label, font styling to come.
+Moody Board uses the Pinterest API to pretty print Pinterest Boards.
+Label and font styling to come.